 Trade in Goods

-With the entry into force of the Agreement, EFTA abolishes all customs duties on imports of industrial products, including fish and other marine products, originating in Serbia.
-Serbia gradually dismantles its customs duties on such products originating in the EFTA States by 2014 (industrial products: Annex III; fish and other marine products: Annex II).
+With the entry into force of the Agreement, EFTA has abolished all customs duties on imports of industrial products, including fish and other marine products, originating in Serbia.
+Serbia has gradually dismantled its customs duties on such products originating in the EFTA States by 2014 (industrial products: Annex III; fish and other marine products: Annex II).
 This regime ensures equal treatment of imports into Serbia from the EU and the EFTA States.

 The Agreement also provides for tariff concessions on processed agricultural products (Protocol A).
-Trade in basic agricultural products is covered by three bilateral agricultural agreements between the respective EFTA State and Serbia.
+Trade in basic agricultural products is covered by three bilateral agricultural agreements between the respective EFTA State (Iceland, Norway and Switzerland) and Serbia.
 These agreements provide for substantial concessions on both sides, while taking into account the respective sensitivities of the Parties.

 The provisions on protection of intellectual property rights (Chapter 3 and Annex VI) cover inter alia, patents, trademarks, copyrights and geographical indications.
 They are based on the WTO Agreement on Trade Related Aspects of Intellectual Property Rights (TRIPS) and provide for a high level of protection, taking into account the principles of most favoured nation treatment and of national treatment.